zeroc00I/bminossi.github.io/_posts/2020-12-28-Bite-Size-Bash-things-to-remember.md

 	head <(ls)

- The benefits of using command substituition intead pipeline is that you have more control of the output, just like named pipelines using MKFIFO.
+ The benefits of using command substitution instead pipeline are that you have more control of the output, just like named pipelines using MKFIFO.

 	wget -O - http://example.com/dvd.iso | tee >(sha1sum > dvd.sha1) >(md5sum > dvd.md5) > dvd.iso